EricaLinaG/Emacsn/README.md

 If your configuration is set up with an init.el and goes in ~/.emacs.d you are golden and can use yours as the default by visiting
 [this region](https://github.com/EricaLinaG/Emacsn/blob/main/profiles.mk)
  in _profiles.mk_.
-Once you have a profile using it for the defalault is as easy as this.
+Once you have a profile using it for the default is as easy as this.

     default-profile-name := ericas